← Back to Topics

 How long must I hold QSBS?

-Answer: The holding period depends on when the stock was acquired:
+Answer: The required holding period for QSBS varies based on the acquisition date:

-• Stock acquired after July 4, 2025: Must be held for at least 3 years (with exclusion percentage increasing with longer holding periods)
+• Stock acquired after July 4, 2025: The holding period must be at least 3 years, with the exclusion percentage increasing for longer holding periods.

 Does the holding period transfer if I receive QSBS as a gift?